PauChan2016/learngit/readme.txt

 Git is a distributed version control system
-Git  a free software distruibuted under the GPL
+Git  a free software distributed under the GPL
 Git has a mutable index called stage
 Git traks changes of file
+Wow this is a intersting test
+test again